1998 Słupsk street riots: History

-After the match, hundreds of fans were peacefully returning back home.
+After the match, hundreds of fans were peacefully returning home.
 At the intersection on Szczecińska Street, a group of 12 people decided to cross the street on a red light.
 This was noticed by nearby policemen in a patrol vehicle, Dariusz Woźniak and Robert K. The group noticed the police vehicle and allegedly began to run away.
 Woźniak caught up to a member of the group, a 13-year-old child named Przemysław Czaja, and repeatedly hit his head and neck using his baton.
 The unprovoked violence was witnessed by tens of people.
 Despite pleas, the policemen did not call an ambulance for the unconscious Czaja, who was lying on the sidewalk.
 At 8:20 p.m., the victim died, it later turned out that the death had been caused by haemorrhage.

 News about the incident spread quickly around the city and the next morning, Sunday January 11, a group of supporters of Słupsk's two sports clubs, Czarni Słupsk and Gryf Słupsk, gathered on Szczecińska Street, to erect a cross there.
 At about midday the mourners moved to the vicinity of the local prosecutor's office, demanding punishment of the responsible officer, who was being questioned inside the building.
-At about 4 p.m. the prosecutor issued a statement claiming that the victim had stumbled while running away and hit his head against a trolley bus traction post, which had caused the death.
-The same day, Woźniak was temporarily arrested, but then bailed by the local workers' union.
+At about 4 p.m. the prosecutor issued a statement claiming that the victim had stumbled while running away and hit his head against a trolleybus traction post, which had caused the death.
+The same day, Woźniak was temporarily arrested, but then bailed by the local police union.